-3. Introduction
+Introduction

-Like most spiders, salticids of the genus Phidippus will attack and feed upon a wide variety of terrestrial arthropods (Edwards 1980, Edwards and Jackson 1994).
-Movement by potential prey elicits a turn by the salticid to face that prey, bringing the high resolution of the its anterior medial eyes (AME) into play (Land 1971, Duelli 1978, Hill 2006).
-Facing behavior is readily elicited, but subsequent pursuit (rapid approach, stalking, and jumping attack) is contingent upon visible features of the potential prey.
+Like most spiders, salticids of the genus Phidippus will attack and feed upon a wide variety of terrestrial arthropods (Edwards 1980; Edwards and Jackson 1994).
+Movement by potential prey elicits a turn by the salticid to face that prey, bringing the high resolution of the its large anterior medial eyes (AME) into play (Land 1971; Duelli 1978; Hill 2006a, 2010a).
+This facing behavior is readily elicited, but subsequent pursuit (rapid approach, stalking, and jumping attack) is contingent upon visible features of the potential prey.
 Once a pursuit sequence is initiated, it is usually completed, unless the prey escapes (Gardner 1964).

 A jumping spider may encounter and turn to face many potential prey in the course of a single hour.
 The response of the spider may be indifference, sustained facing (presumed study or examination), pursuit, or escape.
 Clearly a broad range of relevant experience is available to the spider as it encounters many different animals.

-Salticids of the genus Phidippus are known to be deterred by immediate contact with many of the defensive chemicals employed by insects, including Zdihydromatricaria acid from Chauliognathus soldier beetles (Meinwald, Meinwald, Chalmers, and Eisner 1968, Eisner, Hill, Goetz, Jain, Alsop, Camazine, and Meinwald 1981), and steroids (lucibufagins) from Photuris and Photinus fireflies (Eisner, Goetz, Hill, Smedley, and Meinwald 1997).
-Phidippus also dropped the lucibufagin-bearing diurnal firefly Lucidota atra upon contact, without harming the insect (Gronquist, Schroeder, Ghiradella, Hill, McCoy, Meinwald, and Eisner 2006).
-Phidippus are also known to avoid or to reject (after capture) the Large Milkweed Bug (Oncopeltus fasciatus, Jackson 1977, Givens 1978).
-During the course of the present work, and also as reported recently by Skow and Jakob (2006), Phidippus could be fed on Oncopeltus that have been reared exclusively on sunflower (Helianthus) seeds, with no apparent harm to the spiders.
-This suggested that unknown chemicals sequestered by Oncopeltus from its normal diet of milkweed (Asclepias) seeds produced the observed deterrent effect.
+Salticids of the genus Phidippus are known to be deterred by immediate contact with many of the defensive chemicals employed by insects, including Z-dihydromatricaria acid from Chauliognathus soldier beetles (Meinwald et al. 1968; Eisner et al. 1981), and steroids (lucibufagins) from Photuris and Photinus fireflies (Eisner et al. 1997).
+Phidippus will also drop the lucibufagin-bearing diurnal firefly Lucidota atra upon contact, without harming the insect (Gronquist et al. 2006)

+Phidippus are also known to avoid or to reject (after capture) the Large Milkweed Bug, Oncopeltus fasciatus (Jackson 1977; Givens 1978).
+During the course of the present work, and also as reported recently by Skow & Jakob (2006), Phidippus could be fed on Oncopeltus that have been reared exclusively on sunflower (Helianthus) seeds, with no apparent harm to the spiders.
+This suggests that unknown chemicals sequestered by Oncopeltus from its normal diet of milkweed (Asclepias) seeds produce the observed deterrent effect.
 A number of different insects that feed upon milkweed (Asclepias) are known to sequester plant steroids that contribute to their defense against vertebrate predators.
-The relationship between the monarch butterfly (Danaus plexippus) and Asclepias has received much attention in the past (e.g., Brower, Ryerson, Coppinger, and Glazier 1968, and Rothschild, van Euw, Reichstein, Smith, and Pierre 1975).
-Sequestration of steroids from Asclepias by Oncopeltus has also been well-studied (Duffey and Scudder 1972, 1974, Scudder and Duffey 1972, Isman 1977, Isman, Duffey, and Scudder 1977, and Vaughan 1979).
+The relationship between the monarch butterfly (Danaus plexippus) and Asclepias has received much attention in the past (Brower et al. 1968; Rothschild et al. 1975).
+Sequestration of steroids from Asclepias by Oncopeltus has also been well-studied (Duffey & Scudder 1972, 1974; Scudder & Duffey 1972; Isman 1977; Isman et al. 1977; Vaughan 1979).
 Since Phidippus has a strong contact reaction to lucibufagins associated with lampyrid beetles (Photinus, Photuris, and Lucidota), it could be expected that they would also react to cardenolides.